 - Say-on-pay resolutions are voluntary resolutions that issuers may put before shareholders and which enable such shareholders to cast advisory (non-binding) votes on executive compensation.
-Say-on-pay votes are becoming increasingly popular among Canadian issuers, and according to "2016 Best Practices for Proxy Circular Disclosure" by the Canadian Coalition for Good Governance, over 50% of the issuers in the S&P/TSX composite index offer their shareholders a say-on-pay vote.
+Say-on-pay votes are becoming increasingly popular among Canadian issuers, and according to "2016 Best Practices for Proxy Circular Disclosure" by the Canadian Coalition for Good Governance, more than 50 per cent of the issuers in the S&P/TSX composite index offer their shareholders a say-on-pay vote.
 Companies that have had their say-on-pay votes fail to pass have generally been companies whose shareholders may have perceived that executive compensation was inconsistent with shareholder returns.

 - Financial Statements.
 In their financial statements, issuers should (i) disclose sensitivity analysis for each type of market risk to which the issuer is exposed; (ii) recognize contingent consideration received in transactions at fair value on the acquisition date; (iii) with respect to purchase prices received in business transactions, ensure that purchase prices are properly allocated among the assets and that all applicable assets are recognized; (iv) not change their functional currency at a time that does not correspond to the time of the change in underlying circumstances; (v) ensure that they meet the aggregation criteria and disclose judgements made by management in applying the criteria if they intend to aggregate several operating segments into a single operating segment; and (vi) ensure that they include adequate disclosure with respect to credit risk.